(OLDER) <- More Stuff -> (NEWER) (NEWEST)

 sudo su -

 at a shell prompt.
 If it asks for a password, just type in your usual password.
-If you get a "#" prompt, you are now logged in as root.
+If you get a "#" prompt, you are now logged in as root and can reset or change your password however you like.

-First, try single user.
 If you don't see either a LILO or GRUB boot screen, try hitting CTRL-X to get one.
-If it's LILO, just type "linux single" and that should do it (assuming that "linux" is the lilo label).
+Once you have that, if it's LILO, just type "linux single" and that should do it (assuming that "linux" is the lilo label, which it probably is).
 If GRUB, hit 'e", then select the "kernel" line, hit "e" again, and add " single" (or just " 1") to the end of the line.
 Press ENTER, and then "b" to boot.
 (More modern grub uses "a" to append to the boot line)

 mount -o remount,rw /